thomaspinckney3/cs4501/Project3.md

 You should be thinking of your app as three separate sub-apps: the entity API, the experience service API and the HTML front-end.
-The best way to do this is to create _three separate Django apps_, each in their own directories of one git repository.
+The best way to do this is to create three separate Django projects, each in their own directories of one git repository.
 Note, however, that only the entity / model API app will be configured to talk to the DB.

-Using multiple apps will allow you to have three separate settings.py files.
+Using multiple projects will allow you to have three separate settings.py files.
 This will be imporant because you'll want to do things differently in your HTML front-end since it's the part the public will be able to access and it's the part that's serving HTML as opposed to